krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Develop a plan to continuously assess and track vulnerabilities on all enterprise assets within
+> "Develop a plan to continuously assess and track vulnerabilities on all enterprise assets within the enterprise's
-> the enterprise's infrastructure, to remediate, and minimize the window of opportunity for
+> infrastructure, to remediate, and minimize the window of opportunity for attackers."
-> attackers."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                                     | The Seed Feature                                                                                                    | Evidence/Audit Value                                                                               |
 | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |